rouxers/book/src/sb.md

 Freestyle, in contrast, allows you to be flexible with how you build the second square.
 It is a superset of DR first.
 Strategies include make a pair then insert the remaining edge, or insert any edge then insert the remaining pair.

 The consensus is while freestyle potentially leads to better efficiency, it is more demanding of your recognition and tracking skills[^1].
-Emperically,   it has yet to be proven that freestyle can serve as a standalone strategy to attain a speed level comparable to those using DR-first.
+Empirically,   it has yet to be proven that freestyle can serve as a standalone strategy to attain a speed level comparable to those using DR-first.

 In general, DR first is recommended to beginners and advanced cubers alike as the dominant strategy, while freestyle can act as a supplement, offering shortcuts to building SS whenever you happen to recognize a few easy freestyle patterns as they show up.
 These SS techniques will be mentioned in the section below.